UK school children have once again been frightened after a careless stunt that was supposed to improve their creative writing .

 ‘At that point many of the children became very distressed.

 ‘One boy kicked his chair over, one was angry and demanded to speak to someone in charge but most were crying on a scale ranging from mildly to severely.

 ‘Their ordeal lasted between 12 and 15 minutes before the children were informed that it was all an act but that the role play would continue until lunchtime.’

 In March 2010 at the Blackminster Middle School, in Evesham, Worcestershire, children were left crying and traumatized when they saw a man brandishing a gun shoot dead Richard Kent, their science teacher, as he ran across the school field.
 Following a loud bang simulating a gunshot, other staff involved in the act rushed to the teacher’s aid and appeared to try to resuscitate him.

 There was a delay of 10 minutes before weeping pupils were taken back to the assembly hall where teachers explained that the pretend shooting had been laid on as part of a science lesson.

 Some children were so upset that they were sick afterwards, parents said.

 As reported by BBC News: Head teacher Terry Holland admitted the acting was “a bit too enthusiastic,” and apologised to parents.

-Under the guise of “problem solving”, “creative writing” or “science”, the UK’s children are being exposed to psychological trauma.
-Whether this is for a deliberate purpose or due to a complete lack of common sense is not clear.
+Under the guise of “problem solving”, “creative writing” or “science”, the UK’s children are being exposed to what can only really be described as psychological trauma without their parent’s consent.
+Whether this is due to a complete lack of common sense or perhaps some other agenda is not clear.

-The most worrying aspect is that despite criticisms and media coverage that shows children are being frightened, schools carry on regardless and don’t even inform parents beforehand.
-Furthermore in all cases parents have done little to hold the schools accountable.
+The most worrying aspect is that despite criticisms and media coverage that shows children really are being frightened, schools are carrying on making the same mistakes.